-In addition to the information on substantial receivables and payables listed in sections III and VI of this Notification, during the period of January 01 - September 30 2023, the Company also maintained certain commitments with regard to extended corporate and bank guarantees.
+In addition to the information on substantial receivables and payables listed in sections III and VI of this Notification, during the reporting period the Company also maintained certain commitments with regard to extended corporate and bank guarantees.

-As of September 30 2023, such commitments in force included:
+As of December 31 2023, such commitments included:

-- a corporate guarantee issued on July 01 2020 in favour of Citi Bank and Cisco Systems International B.V. (the Netherlands), securing the possibility for Comutel (UIN 07554133) and Telelink Slovenia (UIN 6596240000) to make high-volume equipment purchases under contracts with Cisco Systems International B.V. on deferred payment terms, up to the amount of USD 5,100 thousand; - a counter-guarantee issued on October 26 2020 securing the obligations of TBS Macedonia (UIN 7385986) in the amount of EUR 22,000 with regard to a contract with Operator Electrical Distribution Systems, North Macedonia, valid until November 10 2023; - a corporate guarantee issued on February 15 2022 for the amount of EUR 56,554.95, securing the obligations of TBS Croatia (UIN 081341811) from operating lease agreements with Unicredit Leasing Croatia d.o.o.; - a corporate guarantee issued on March 16 2022, securing the obligations of Telelink Slovenia (UIN 6596240000) under Framework Credit Agreement No. 5074/2022 with Unicredit Banka Slovenia d.d. for the amount of EUR 1,500,000;
+- a corporate guarantee issued on July 01 2020 in favour of Citi Bank and Cisco Systems International B.V. (the Netherlands), securing the capacity of Comutel (UIN 07554133) and Telelink Slovenia (UIN 6596240000) to make high-volume equipment purchases under contracts with Cisco Systems International B.V. on deferred payment terms, up to the amount of USD 5,100 thousand; - a corporate guarantee issued on February 15 2022 for the amount of EUR 56,554.95, securing the obligations of TBS Croatia (UIN 081341811) from operating lease agreements with Unicredit Leasing Croatia d.o.o.; - a corporate guarantee issued on March 16 2022, securing the obligations of Telelink Slovenia (UIN 6596240000) under Framework Credit Agreement No 5074/2022 with Unicredit Banka Slovenia d.d. for the amount of EUR 1,500,000;